Constructing a Confidence Interval In Exercises 31 and 32, use th... | Channels for Pearson+

 Textbook Question

-Constructing a Confidence Interval In Exercises 31 and 32, use the data set to (c) construct a 98% confidence interval for the population mean.
+Constructing a Confidence Interval In Exercises 31 and 32, use the data set to (b) find the sample standard deviation

 [APPLET] Earnings The annual earnings (in dollars) of 32 randomly selected intermediate level life insurance underwriters (Adapted from Salary.com)